 Peter graduated from the Interlochen Arts Academy in Michigan and studied at Indiana University under George Gaber.
 In 1972 Peter commenced his pro career playing with the Stan Kenton Orchestra.
 Four years later, he joined Maynard Ferguson before working with Jaco Pastorius in Weather Report and moving to Los Angeles.
 Peter recorded five albums with the band.
 He won his first Grammy Award with their album ’8.30’.
 During this time in LA, he also worked with Freddie Hubbard, Joe Henderson, Chick Corea, Bobby Hutcherson, Joe Farrell and George Cables.
 Peter then moved to New York City where he worked for five years with such musicians as Michael Brecker, Mike Mainieri, Eddie Gomez and Eliane Elias in Steps Ahead, John Scofield, Bill Frisell and Marc Johnson in the legendary group Bass Desires, the John Abercrombie Trio plus Bob Mintzer’s Big Band.

 Peter’s lived in LA since 1987 but has been travelling around the world all of that time, working with such artists as Diana Krall, Joni Mitchell, Vince Mendoza, Steely Dan, plus European musicians Jan Garbarek, Kenny Wheeler, Palle Danielsson, John Taylor, Kate Bush, Nguyen Lê, Rita Marcotulli, the Norrbotten Big Band in Sweden plus Sadao Watanabe in Japan.
 He won his second Grammy Award as the drummer of the WDR big band in Köln along with Michael Brecker, Randy Brecker, Vince Mendoza and others for the “Some Skunk Funk” album.
 Meanwhile, Peter keeps busy in on the road and in LA with such artists as Seth MacFarlane, Patrick Williams, plus John Beasley, Bob Sheppard and Benjamin Shepherd (all 3 musicians members of his Dr. Um Band), as well as playing in the studios.
 Films where Peter’s drumming can be heard include “Memoirs of a Geisha,” all three of the Austin Powers movies, “The Secret Life of Pets,” plus the title music of the Steven Spielberg/John Williams collaboration, “The Adventures of Tintin.”
-He also played the jazz drumming cues on the Academy Award-winning soundtrack for “La La Land,” and can be heard playing on the scores for “Sing,” “Logan” and “House of Cards.”
+He also played on the Academy Award-winning soundtrack for “La La Land,” and can be heard drumming on “The Orville,” “Let Them All Talk,” “Mank” and the upcoming film “Babylon.”

 Peter produces jazz recordings for his record label, Fuzzy Music, with 4 Grammy nominations to its credit.
-Peter is also an active author with several books to his credit; titles include “No Beethoven (Autobiography & Chronicle of Weather Report),” “Time Awareness for All Musicians,” “Essential Drum Fills,” and his latest book (co-authored with Dave Black for Alfred Publishing), “The Drummers’ Lifeline.”
-He is also authoring a series of iOS Play-Along apps suitable for all instruments.
+Peter is also the author of several books including “No Beethoven (Autobiography & Chronicle of Weather Report),” “Time Awareness for All Musicians” and his latest book (co-authored with Dave Black for Alfred Publishing), “The Musician’s Lifeline.”
+“The Drum Perspective” will enjoy a re-release including added content in late 2022.
+Peter has also authored a series of iOS Play-Along apps suitable for all instruments.

 Peter is Professor of Practice and Director of Drumset Studies at the Thornton School of Music, University of Southern California.
 Peter plays Tama Drums, Zildjian Cymbals, Vic Firth Sticks, Remo Drum Heads, Meinl Percussion, and uses Shure Microphones and Zoom digital recording devices.